 - Creates new offense of “riot vandalism” which makes it between a third to fifth degree felony to engage in a “riot” and recklessly cause physical harm to various kinds of property

-Senate Bill 185 would remove protections for protestors and allow vigilantism to run rampant:
+Senate Bill 185 proposed the removal of protections for protestors, and allowing vigilantism to run rampant:

 - Makes deadly weapons or firearms businesses and services as "essential" during an emergency